probsys/amplified-loaded-dice-roller/README.md

 # The Amplified Loaded Dice Roller

-This repository contains a reference implementation in C of the Amplified Loaded Dice Roller (ALDR), a fast algorithm for generating rolls an
+This repository contains a reference implementation in C of the Amplified Loaded Dice Roller (ALDR), a fast algorithm for generating rolls of an
 $n$-sided die with rational probabilities.

 ## Building